snkashis/android-docs/README.md

 ### Documentation
 #### Adding a new doc
-Inside the root directory, you'll see a `pages` folder which contains all the documentation.
-It's divided into the different SDKs and within those folders, you'll find sections for `overview`, `examples` and `tutorials` (if the sections are relevant).
+Inside the root directory, you'll see a `pages` folder which contains all of the documentation.
+It's divided into the different SDKs and within those folders, you'll find sections for `overview`, `examples`, and `tutorials` (if the sections are relevant).

 ```
 SDK > Section > Document